GluuFederation/docs-oxd-prod/3.1.4/sources/plugin/drupal/index.md

 To use Google as the OP, you will need to obtain a Client ID and Secret at Google.
 To generate your `client_id` and `client_secret` at Google use the redirect uri: `https://<hostname>/index.php?option=oxdOpenId`.

 ## Support
 Please report technical issues and suspected bugs on our [support page](https://support.gluu.org).
-If you do not already have an account on Gluu Support, you can login and create an account using the same credentials you created when you registered for your oxd license.